The Importance of Pregnancy Planning

 Patients should avoid estrogen for the first six weeks in the postpartum period to prevent deep vein thrombosis (it is commonly thought that this is due to interfering with breastfeeding, but this is not the case).

-Lamotrigine has two important interactions with hormonal contraception:
+Lamotrigine has complex interactions with hormonal contraception:

 Contraceptives with Estrogen Impact on ASM Effectiveness